dhis2/dhis2-docs-implementation/content/metadata_assessment/introduction.md

 4. Identifying the individual items that are problematic and coming up with strategies to mitigate or fix them as appropriate
 5. Detailing and prioritizing the fixes
 6. Implementing these fixes on development followed by production systems

+***NB : You will need direct database access to perform the extended metadata assessment as this involves a number of SQL queries.***